Frequently Asked Questions

 After Hours Training

 Users who wish to gain after hours access need to complete additional training.
-After hours access requires the user to have a Health Sciences Building Prox card.
-This is issued through the users Home Department, the facility cannot grant access without this card.
+After hours access requires the user to have a SLU prox card.
+This is issued through the SLU building managment, the facility cannot grant access without this card.
 Please plan ahead!
 Obtaining access can take several days and occasionally the building management system does not get the card activated on the first try.
 To verify that a card is active for the facility the user must attempt to open the main facility door after 5:30PM or weekends.